 Winner 2024 – Black & Irish

-Black & Irish is the winner of the IMPALA Changemaker Award 2024!
-The award recognises Black & Irish’s commitment to advocating for the black community in Ireland, fostering connections within Irish society and championing an anti-racist ethos.
+The second recipient of IMPALA’s Changemaker award was Black & Irish.
+The award recognises Black & Irish’s commitment to advocating for the black community in Ireland, building connections within Irish society and championing an anti-racist ethos.
 Black & Irish was founded in 2020 by Leon Diop, Femi Bakole and Pierre Yimbog and works to promote equity and inclusion for Black and mixed-raced people across the country.
 Black & Irish aims to improve the lives of Black and Irish people by working with strategic partners in the areas of advocacy, community engagement and education.

 Read the statement here and find out more about Black & Irish here.